A Modest Proposal

-A Modest Proposal For preventing the Children of Poor People From being a Burthen to Their Parents or Country, and For making them Beneficial to the Publick, commonly referred to as A Modest Proposal, is a Juvenalian satirical essay written and published anonymously by Jonathan Swift in 1729.

-The essay suggests that the impoverished Irish might ease their economic troubles by selling their children as food to rich gentlemen and ladies.
-This satirical hyperbole mocked heartless attitudes towards the poor, predominantly Irish Catholic (i.e., "Papists") as well as British policy towards the Irish in general.
+A Modest Proposal for Preventing the Children of Poor People from Being a Burthen to Their Parents or Country, and for Making Them Beneficial to the Publick, commonly referred to as A Modest Proposal, is a Juvenalian satirical essay written and published by Anglo-Irish writer and clergyman Jonathan Swift in 1729.
+The essay suggests that poor people in Ireland could ease their economic troubles by selling their children as food to the elite.
 In English writing, the phrase "a modest proposal" is now conventionally an allusion to this style of straight-faced satire.

+Swift's use of satirical hyperbole was intended to mock the hostile attitudes towards the poor, anti-Catholicism among the Protestant Ascendancy, and the Dublin Castle administration's governing policies in general.
+In essence, Swift wrote the essay primarily to highlight the dehumanising approach towards the Irish poor by both the British government and the wealthy landowners, repeatedly mocking their indifference and exploitative behavior.
+This satirical tone underlines the absurdity of treating poor people like common commodities and products, and exposes the shortcomings of the high society's morality.
+The essay also narrates the harsh colonial rule of Great Britain over Ireland during Swift's time, the abusive practices of wealthy people, especially government officials, and the inaction of the Irish people themselves in addressing their own problems.

+The work is one of Swift's most acclaimed essays, and is noted for its wit, satire and dark humor.
+The themes of social injustice, exploitation of the poor, widespread poverty, and the dehumanisation of the lower social class explored in the essay remain relevant in contemporary discussions about social justice and human rights.

 Synopsis

-Swift's essay is widely held to be one of the greatest examples of sustained irony in the history of the English language.
+Swift's essay is widely held to be one of the greatest examples of sustained irony in the history of English literature.
 Much of its shock value derives from the fact that the first portion of the essay describes the plight of starving beggars in Ireland, so that the reader is unprepared for the surprise of Swift's solution when he states: "A young healthy child well nursed, is, at a year old, a most delicious nourishing and wholesome food, whether stewed, roasted, baked, or boiled; and I make no doubt that it will equally serve in a fricassee, or a ragout."

 Swift goes to great lengths to support his argument, including a list of possible preparation styles for the children, and calculations showing the financial benefits of his suggestion.
 He uses methods of argument throughout his essay which lampoon the then-influential William Petty and the social engineering popular among followers of Francis Bacon.
 These lampoons include appealing to the authority of "a very knowing American of my acquaintance in London" and "the famous Psalmanazar, a native of the island Formosa" (who had already confessed to not being from Formosa in 1706).

 In the tradition of Roman satire, Swift introduces the reforms he is actually suggesting by paralipsis: